 We offer a no-obligation, free consultation to help you get started and explore your legal options.
-Call one of our Charlotte truck accident lawyers at (704) 333-1000 to schedule your initial consultation.
+Call our Charlotte truck accident law office at (704) 333-1000 to schedule your initial consultation.

 Any type of truck accident investigation will be inherently complicated — much more than your typical car accident.
 This is due, in part, to the complex nature of the trucking industry.

 Most large or commercial trucking outfits employ teams of lawyers and insurers to work on their behalf, protecting the company, their profits, their reputation, and business interests.
 Some companies will use any means necessary to discredit claims against them and pay out as little as possible when a driver is involved in an accident.

 Often, a trucking company has consulted with their legal team and crafted a defense strategy before law enforcement even arrives on the scene.
 With North Carolina’s contributory negligence regulation, the company only has to prove that the victim had an ounce of fault in causing the accident.
 If they succeed, they can avoid having to pay the victim any damages.

 Hiring your own attorney is the best way to fight back against the tactics used by insurance companies to evade paying compensation to victims.
 An experienced truck accident attorney will conduct a full and independent investigation into the circumstances of the accident.
 Often, a police report simply isn’t enough to counter the aggressive arguments of a skilled trucking company lawyer, even if the officer cites speeding as a cause.